 - How you can use it: Bonfire provides you with all the design templates, tools, and resources to make t-shirts that fundraise now and continue marketing afterward.
 Additionally, Bonfire gives you the infrastructure to set up an online store, so that those interested in your mission have a safe place to donate.

-- Hidden fees or limitations: Bonfire is entirely free to use; however, there is a 3.5% processing fee for nonprofits.
+- Hidden fees or limitations: Bonfire is free to use; however, there is a 3.5% processing fee for nonprofits.

 Best free nonprofit marketing software